Key Takeaways

 - Redemption Rights: Tennessee has a 2-year redemption period for judicial foreclosures, but NO redemption right for non-judicial trust deed foreclosures (most common).

-- Foreclosure Auction Rules: Cash or cashier's check required, 10% down at auction, full payment within 10 days.
+- Foreclosure Sale Rules: Cash or cashier's check required, 10% down at the sale, full payment within 10 days.

 Tennessee's non-judicial foreclosure process without redemption rights means investors can acquire foreclosed properties with clear title faster than in many other states.